 David started his time with Tabernacle in January 2011.
 He says, “Although we have been through a fair amount with our campus over these years, it has been a pleasure to serve God and the people of Tabernacle.”

-Steven Jones along with his wife, Bethany and their 5 children (Nilay, Melodi, Kyle, Arie, and Evelyn) serves as a church planting ministry resident here at TCC.
+Steven Jones along with his wife, Bethany and their 6 children (Nilay, Melodi, Kyle, Arie, Evelyn and Johnny) serves as a church planting ministry resident here at TCC.
 He is also a producer with his video production company, Abide in Media.
 His wife Bethany has experience juggling worship-leading, pregnancy, and homeschooling.
 She has a passion for supporting women through mentoring as well as a revitalization of church support for women; specifically in their traditional roles.
 Steven and Bethany’s passion is formation of children, biologically, and spiritually (discipleship).
 Steven has been involved in fruitful discipleship and evangelism ministry for 6 years.
 He hopes to declare his public call to ministry at Tabernacle one day; for the purpose of church planting.

 Originally from Sarasota, Florida, Steven has resided in Grand Rapids, MI since 2005.
 He obtained an undergraduate degree in Media Production from Calvin College of Grand Rapids, Michigan in 2015.
 Before that he worked at several positions at Mel Trotter Ministries over the course of 4 years.
 He served two separate times as a deacon at Sunshine Community Church, where he attended from the moment of giving his life to Christ until coming to Tabernacle.
 He is on the board of directors for River City Futbol club, and his family are passionate supporters of Liverpool Football Club.
 YNWA.